 We’ve made them using regular all-purpose flour, whole wheat and sprouted flour (for a healthier version), and I hear if you can find some of that White Lily stuff, they’ll be even lighter and flakier.
 I have no doubts that your buttermilk biscuits could also be made with gluten-free flour, it just might have a slightly different crumb (most of the stuff we make with gluten-free flour is just a little bit more dense than normal).

-Mix your flour, baking powder, baking soda, and salt in a bowl.
+Start by mixing your flour, baking powder, baking soda, and salt in a bowl.

 Cut in chunks of butter with a fork or pastry blender.